-Theis potential for demographic change has been demonstrated in a number of cases in several countries.
-For example, with respect to macroeconomics, cross-country happiness data from Europe was used to In the macroeconomic realm, based on cross country happiness data from Europe, to-calculate the trade-off between inflation and unemployment, finding that there is no significant difference between rich and poor.
-This of course explains how increasing real incomes over the decades helped East Germans lead gratifying lives, s the great life through the gratification obtained in East Germany through increasing real incomes over the decades.
-In addition Meanwhile, the calculation of major changes in life satisfaction has also been observed in post-transition Russia and can be partly explained by increases in real income with some variation in the observations.
-By considering the demand for redistribution between the US and European regions through the intensity of income inequality on individual welfare, the discussion of validity with the welfare question seems subjective, -(due to the use of real-time welfare measures and experience sampling.
-So far, the promotion of the concept of a national welfare index to complement economic recovery- with government strategies and programs in a number of countries, it is an important concern (Frijters et al., 2006; Kahneman & Krueger, 2006).
-With respect to Explicitly, the economy of Romania, its economy is more dependent on services, which accounts for -at-55% of GDP, and the rest is the industrial and agricultural sectors, accounting for 35% and 15% of GDP, respectively of agriculture as a contributor to GDP.
-It should be noted that 32% of the population work in the agricultural and production sectors (e.g. wine estates), which makes so that thiese sectors is the mainstay of the -economysector.
-With the expansion of growth patterns based on primary sectors, generally speaking, the consumption of the population-in a country is more inclined towards food needs (The Global Economy, 2020).
+The potential for demographic change has been demonstrated in several cases in several countries.
+For example, with respect to macroeconomics, cross-country happiness data from Europe was used to calculate the trade-off between inflation and unemployment, finding that there is no significant difference between rich and poor.
+This explains how increasing real incomes over the decades helped East Germans lead gratifying lives.
+In addition, the calculation of major changes in life satisfaction has also been observed in post-transition Russia and can be partly explained by increases in real income with some variation in the observations.
+By considering the demand for redistribution between the US and European regions through the intensity of income inequality on individual welfare, the discussion of validity with the welfare question seems subjective, due to the use of real-time welfare measures and experience sampling.
+So far, the promotion of the concept of a national welfare index to complement economic recovery with government strategies and programs in a number of countries is an important concern (Frijters et al., 2006; Kahneman & Krueger, 2006).

+With respect to Romania, its economy is more dependent on services, which accounts for 55% of GDP, and the rest is the industrial and agricultural sectors, accounting for 35% and 15% of GDP, respectively.
+It should be noted that 32% of the population work in the agricultural and production sectors (e.g., wine estates), which makes these sectors the mainstay of the economy.
+With the expansion of growth patterns based on primary sectors, generally speaking consumption in a country is more inclined towards food needs (The Global Economy, 2020).

-For various interrelated reasons, demographic pressures (DP), the happiness index (HI); and the human development index (HDI) indicators are closely related to the labor force (LF) and economic growth.
-This can be proved by various interrelated reasons.
-A country needs to consider the comfort aspect that comes from its own demographics, and in order for residents to live comfortably, eEnvironmental conditions and situations for occupying an area are the most dominant areas of concern-so that residents can live comfortably.
-If residents live comfortably, that happens, they will feel happy carrying out economic activities (production, distribution, and consumption), so that sustainable human resource development can be created.
+For various interrelated reasons, demographic pressures (DP), the happiness index (HI) and the human development index (HDI) indicators are closely related to the labor force (LF) and economic growth.
+A country needs to consider the comfort aspect that comes from its own demographics, and in order for residents to live comfortably, environmental conditions and situations for occupying an area are the most dominant areas of concern.
+If residents live comfortably, they will feel happy carrying out economic activities (production, distribution, and consumption), so that sustainable human resource development can be created.
 The social capital of the population is obtained through improvements in the fields of education, health, and adequate infrastructure.
 That way, they can also work and increase productivity in various sectors of the economy.
-The population, whiche is absorbed in all sectors, becomes an expansive driving force expansively-if it is balanced with equitable economic growth.
-Based on this phenomenon, from this article, we intend in this paper to discuss the direct and indirect relationshipd between DP, HI, and HDI on LF and economic growth in Romania.
+The population, which is absorbed in all sectors, becomes an expansive driving force if it is balanced with equitable economic growth.
+Based on this phenomenon, we intend in this paper to discuss the direct and indirect relationships between DP, HI, and HDI on LF and economic growth in Romania.

-CONCEPTUAL AND THEORETICAL ARGUMENTS

-Demographic pressures (DP)
+CONCEPTUAL AND THEORETICAL ARGUMENTS Demographic pressures (DP)

-DP's capacity for nature is a multifaceted problem as well as a major problem in the demographic development of a region, and thus needs.
-This coverage needs to be considered very broadly.
-This is a major problem in the demographic development of the region.
+DP's capacity for nature is a multifaceted problem as well as a major problem in the demographic development of a region, and thus needs must to be considered very broadly.
 DP not only complicates the problem of income inequality and poverty but also has a negative impact on the development process (Didenko et al., 2017; Carvalho et al., 2016).